apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   `PGBouncer <https://www.pgbouncer.org/>`_ as a proxy to your database.
 The :doc:`helm-chart:index` supports PGBouncer out-of-the-box.
 * CPU usage is most important for FileProcessors - those are the processes that parse and execute Python DAG files.
-Since Schedulers triggers such parsing continuously, when you have a lot of DAGs, the processing might take a lot of CPU.
+Since Schedulers triggers such parsing continuously, when you have a lot of Dags, the processing might take a lot of CPU.
 You can mitigate it by increasing the :ref:`config:scheduler__min_file_process_interval`, but this is one of the mentioned trade-offs, result of this is that changes to such files will be picked up slower and you will see delays between submitting the files and getting them available in Airflow UI and executed by Scheduler.
-Optimizing the way how your DAGs are built, avoiding external data sources is your best approach to improve CPU usage.
+Optimizing the way how your Dags are built, avoiding external data sources is your best approach to improve CPU usage.
 If you have more CPUs available, you can increase number of processing threads :ref:`config:scheduler__parsing_processes`, Also Airflow Scheduler scales almost linearly with several instances, so you can also add more Schedulers if your Scheduler's performance is CPU-bound.